There is a responsibility that accompanies the privilege of following Christ. To make the greatest impact, we must throw aside every weight and sin!

-- Moses had to give up on privilege, position, wealth and power to break free.
+- Moses had to give up on privilege, position, wealth, and power to break free.

 - Joshua broke through natural intellect.

-Similarly, the writer of Hebrews call us to “throw aside” whatever it is that would potentially hold us back from fully and effectively following Christ.
+Similarly, the writer of Hebrews calls us to “throw aside” whatever it is that would potentially hold us back from fully and effectively following Christ.
 Only you will know what God is calling you to leave behind!